ipaddr/fend-project-memory-game/README.md

 ## Instructions

 This is come from starter project of Udacity FEND Track that has some HTML and CSS styling to display a static version of the Memory Game project.
 I've convert this project from a static project to an interactive one by modifying the HTML and CSS files, but primarily the JavaScript file.

+Some libraries to use are jquery and font-awesome.

 To get started, open `js/app.js` and read some functionality detail.